WARNING: Version 6.2 of Elasticsearch has passed its EOL date.

 parent-child relationship

-between documents, so documents of type question
+between documents, so documents of type question could be parents to

-documents of type answer
+documents of type answer.

 Why are mapping types being removed?